nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 * The `Medication` profile of the Medication and Medical Device
 * Where requested, the `MedicationRequest` (intent = order) profile for every issue
 * The `ProblemHeader (Condition)` profiles of any directly linked Problems
-* The `Encounter` profiles of any referenced Consultations
 * All administrative profiles referenced directly (or via another administrative profile) by any of the clinical profiles included above
     * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`